Skip to main content

 Cloud servers

-You can back up using backups, images, or snapshots.
-You can compare the tools in the Backup Methods table.
+You can create a backup using backups, images, or snapshots.
+You can compare these tools in the Backup methods table.

 Managed Kubernetes

-Snapshots can also be used to transfer data to another share without having to create a new disk.
+Snapshots can also be used to transfer data to another resource without having to create a new volume.

-In cloud databases, the cluster is backed up automatically using WAL-G. All databases except Redis are restored to Point-in-Time Recovery.
-The frequency of backups depends on the selected database.
+In Managed Databases, cluster backups are created automatically using WAL-G. All databases, except Redis, are restored to a point in time (Point-in-Time Recovery).
+The frequency of backup creation depends on the selected database.

-Read more about backup in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis.
+Learn more about backups in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis.

-To automate data backups in S3, you can use S3cmd and Cyberduck.
-See an example of setting up a scheduled backup using S3cmd.
+To automate data backups to S3, you can use S3cmd or Cyberduck.
+See the example of configuring scheduled backups using S3cmd.

-Cyber Backup Cloud — is a data backup and recovery solution with protection against encryption viruses from Cyberprotect.
-Cyber Backup is included in the Russian software registry.
-The solution is suitable for any physical servers, workstations and virtual machines running supported versions of Windows and Linux operating systems — see instructions for details Supported operating systems and environments Cyber Backup Cloud documentation.
+Cyber Backup Cloud is a data backup and recovery solution with ransomware protection from Cyberprotect.
+Cyber Backup is included in the Unified Register of Russian Software.
+The solution is suitable for any physical server, workstation, or virtual machine running supported versions of Windows and Linux — see the Supported Operating Systems and Environments section of the Cyber Backup Cloud documentation.